8bitcurser/blockchain/README.md

 # BlockChain POC
-> The purpose of this project is to create a simple BlockChain structure that
+> The purpose of this project is to create a simple public 1.0 BlockChain structure that
-> runs with Flask, allowing different peers to mine and attach transactions to it
+> runs with Flask, allowing different nodes/peers to add transactions.

 ***
 ### Future work